Canada's most expensive megaprojects under construction

 The project also includes five new metro stations, two bus terminals and a pedestrian tunnel, among other infrastructure.
 Transit agency Société de transport de Montréal (STM) had hoped to finish the extension by 2026.

-Montréal Blue Line Extension, Quebec: $7.6 billion
+7. Montréal Blue Line Extension, Quebec: $7.6 billion

 However, the project has been hit with numerous delays since the planning phase in 2013, pushing back the opening date to 2031.

-REM, Quebec: $7.95 billion
+6. REM, Quebec: $7.95 billion

 The metro extension isn't the only major project underway in the city.
 Montréal’s Réseau express métropolitain (REM) is an entirely new light rail network and was originally expected to cost $6.3 billion when it was announced in 2016 by the group that owns and operates it, CDPQ Infra.
-The project includes building 26 stations and 41.6 miles (67km) of track across greater Montréal, including a tunnelled connection to the Montréal-Trudeau Airport.
+The project includes building 26 stations and 41.6 miles (67km) of track across Greater Montréal, including a tunnelled connection to the Montréal-Trudeau Airport.

-The final cost has been revised several times since, hitting $6.5 billion in December 2019 and then $6.9 billion in June 2021.
+The final cost has been revised several times, hitting $6.5 billion in December 2019 and $6.9 billion in June 2021.

-REM, Quebec: $7.95 billion
+6. REM, Quebec: $7.95 billion

 The REM is currently in partial operation, and the rest of the system is expected to be in service by 2027.
 The total cost is now up to $7.95 billion.

-Darlington Nuclear Refurbishment, Ontario: $12.8 billion
+5. Darlington Nuclear Refurbishment, Ontario: $12.8 billion

 Provincially-owned utility firm Ontario Power Generation (OPG) shut down the first of four reactors at the Darlington Nuclear plant in 2016 for a 10-year refurbishment project.

-Darlington Nuclear Refurbishment, Ontario: $12.8 billion
+5. Darlington Nuclear Refurbishment, Ontario: $12.8 billion

-Earlier in the year, the province announced support for OPG to plan another nuclear refurbishment project, this one for the 50-year-old Pickering Nuclear Generating Station, Units 5 to 8.
+In 2024, the province announced support for OPG to plan another nuclear refurbishment project, this one for the 50-year-old Pickering Nuclear Generating Station, Units 5 to 8.
 Initial planning for the works alone has a $2 billion budget, with the refurbishment expected to cost a similar amount to Darlington.

-Eglinton Crosstown, Ontario: $13 billion
+4. Eglinton Crosstown, Ontario: $13 billion

-The idea for a transit line underground along Toronto’s Eglinton Avenue dates back to the 1980s at least.
+The idea for a transit line to run underground along Toronto’s Eglinton Avenue dates back to the 1980s at least.
 Work even started on a tunnel in 1994, but this was filled in a year later when that version of the project got scrapped.

 When construction officially started in 2011 on yet another revised Eglinton Crosstown, the province announced the mainly underground 15.5-mile-long (25km) light rail transit line would be in service by 2020 at a cost of $8.2 billion.
 Yet this too would all change within the next year...

-Eglinton Crosstown, Ontario: $13 billion
+4. Eglinton Crosstown, Ontario: $13 billion

 Currently, the Eglinton Crosstown LRT line is around 11.8 miles long (19km) and partially travels through twin-bore tunnels, with 15 of its 25 stations underground.
 All major construction work is completed, and the project is in the testing and commissioning phase.